Take the First Step Toward Your Mechanic Career Now!

 These skill assessment tests are the automotive industry’s gold standard, and your training program will prepare you for these.

-You’ll be making a great career choice by choosing to become a diesel mechanic.
+If you're someone who enjoys working on engines, you’ll be making a great career choice by choosing to become a diesel mechanic.

 Diesel mechanics are essential for keeping semi trucks on the road and construction equipment moving.
 Between heavy-duty equipment and passenger vehicles, a diesel mechanic's job is never dull.
 With something new to work on each day, you can have a rewarding career where your work and passion coincide.